 The Basenji Temperament and Personality

 These scrappy little dogs are very affectionate, loyal and smart.
 They are eager to please and so, as long as you establish leadership, your Basenji will be easy to train.

 One of the best things about the Basenji temperament is how much they love their humans.
 They enjoy being a part of the family but don’t do very well left alone.
 You will want to make sure that you have plenty of time to spend with your new dog if you are planning on choosing a Basenji.

-- If you don’t give your Basenji something to keep his keen mind entertained, he will find something.
-Your basenji will keep you on your toes and you will learn quickly not to leave him unsupervised with your favorite pair of shoes!
+If you don’t give your Basenji something to keep his keen mind entertained, he will find something on his own.
+Your Basenji will keep you on your toes and you will learn quickly not to leave him unsupervised with your favorite pair of shoes!

-- Besenjis are very high energy dogs.
-Don’t expect this breed to be happy to lounge on the front porch, patiently awaiting your return; they want to be active and without a lot of exercise may develop behavior problems.
+Don’t expect this breed to be happy to lounge on the front porch, patiently awaiting your return; they want to be active and without a lot of exercises may develop behavior problems.